rob-blackbourn/JetBlack.Diagnostics/README.md

 }
 ```

 Note that a counter factory is used to generate the counter to provide mock support.
+We have bundled
+the counters required, one of which is actually a composite counter (so in reality three counters are
+required).
+The `CreateCounterData` method consolidates the data required to install the counters.

 The cache might be implemented as follows.